mkatynice-ctrl/3x3-user-guide-ex/index.md

     - "今天" page: today to-do list
     - "我的一周" page: a weekly plan
-    - "2026" page: a yearly plan
+    - "2026" page: a yearly plan, monthly plan from from January to December
-    - "Life" page: life plans
+    - "Life" page: life goals

 2. Tap the **"+"** button to create.